ukrishnas/LPSharp/LPBench/README.md

 before the NAME record.
 The line starting with NAME should be the first line.
 The `LPSharp` MPS reader can read this file without issue.

-CLP is 2 times faster than GLOP for the executed Netlib models.
-CLP primal is the same speed as GLOP, and my hypothesis is that GLOP revised simplex mainly works in primal simplex.
-When a problem can be solved faster with dual simplex, CLP can do so but GLOP does not.
+- CLP is 2 times faster than GLOP for the executed Netlib models.
+- CLP and GLOP primal simplex methods are the same speed.
+- GLOP dual simplex is 20% slower than its primal simplex.
+We tried with default and modified perturbation cost settings.
+The modified ones are better.
+  Generally, GLOP dual is slightly more fragile than its primal simplex.

 ## Plato results